jesyspa/snakt-design/Design/control-flow.md

 Exceptions add additional invisible control flow paths.
-When an exception is thrown, we cannot expect the postcondition of the function to hold, so unless we are in a `catch` block there is nothing for us to do.
+When an exception is thrown, we cannot expect the postcondition of the function to hold, so unless we are in a `try` block there is nothing for us to do.
-In `catch` blocks the situation is harder: pessimistically, we should require the postcondition of the catch block to hold between any two function calls (as any such calls could throw).
+In `try` blocks the situation is harder: pessimistically, we should require the postcondition of the `try` block to hold between any two function calls (as any such calls could throw).

-For the first prototype, not supporting catch blocks seems like a reasonable option.
+For the first prototype, not supporting `try` blocks seems like a reasonable option.
 We can model `throw` statements non-termination (or as an error).

 ## Note on `inline` functions